olofwalker/ting/README.md

 `ting add ticket my-first-ticket`

-Adding a ticket will create a file in the `TODO` folder using the above mentioned template and then open up your current selected editor to edit the file.
+Adding a ticket will create a file in the `todo` directory using the above mentioned template and then open up your current selected editor to edit the file.
 The editor used can be configured in `~/.ting/config.yaml`.

 Each added ticket will have a filename with a unique id number prefixed to the selected ticket name.
 This id number is later used when referencing the ticket using other commands.